deeheber/aws-cdk-ci-cd-demo/README.md

 # AWS CI/CD Demo

 This is a repo with minimal code to demo a way to do CI/CD with the AWS CDK for TypeScript and Github Actions.
+As demoed on [The Zacks' Show Talking AWS](https://www.youtube.com/watch?v=Q7I4YqwpX5M0).

 ## How to use